Dutch National Ballet presents

 Following the success of Dutch Doubles in 2014, Dutch National Ballet is now presenting a second edition, which once again includes world premieres.
 This time, choreographers living in the Netherlands enter into dialogue with four renowned musicians.

 Dutch National Ballet aims to regularly present world premieres, and this aim is recognised internationally as well.
 For instance, The New York Times acclaimed us as one of the five ballet companies to make an important contribution to the future of dance by continually presenting new creations.
-Delighted by this recognition, in Dutch Doubles we are bringing you world premieres by Hans van Manen, Ernst Meisner and Annabelle Lopez Ochoa, created in close collaboration with musicians they admire.
+Delighted by this recognition, in Dutch Doubles we are bringing you world premieres by Hans van Manen, Ernst Meisner and Annabelle Lopez Ochoa and Two and Only by Wubkje Kuindersma, created in close collaboration with musicians they admire.

 Annabelle Lopez Ochoa and Wende Snijders

 Annabelle Lopez Ochoa is half Colombian and half Belgian, but she made her name as a dancer in the Netherlands and started to choreograph while still dancing.
 In recent years, her international career has really taken off.
 She has created recent works for New York City Ballet, English National Ballet, Scottish Ballet and Ballet Moscow.
-For Dutch Doubles 2018, Lopez Ochoa is taking inspiration from one of the best-known and most versatile singer-songwriters in the Netherlands: Wende Snijders.
+For Last Resistance, her choreography for Dutch Doubles 2018, she is taking inspiration from one of the best-known and most versatile singer-songwriters in the Netherlands: Wende Snijders.